solidrock-technology/docs/docs/guide/events.md

 ### Solidrock Charges & Fees

-Use the at a glance calculator to get an understanding for how fees will break down and what you, the event organiser, would receive once the Soldrock and any card processing/transaction fees have been charged.
+Use the at a glance calculator to get an understanding for how fees will break down and what you, the event organiser, would receive once the Solidrock and any card processing/transaction fees have been charged.
 You can set an event to handle the fees in one of two ways:

 1. **Fees included within ticket & extra prices:** This is the default setting for fees.
 Under this option the Solidrock and card processing fees will be taken _out of_ the total cost of the order.
 For example a £100 order might have a 2% (£2) Solidrock fee deducted as well as a Stripe transaction fee (approximately 1.4%-2.9% if order paid by card).
 The customer would pay £100 and the event would receive in the region of £95.